Cardiff Airport Special Assistance

 Cardiff Airport Special Assistance – Assistance Dogs

-Assistance Dogs are of course welcome at Cardiff, as long as they comply with the Pet Travel Scheme (PET).
+Assistance Dogs are of course welcome at Cardiff, as long as they comply with the Pet Travel rules.
 We advise that at the time of booking, you check with your airline for any travelling restrictions.

 Disabled Parking Cardiff Airport